whatisonchain/whatisonchain/gatsby/blogs/01_introduction.md

 # Contact

+## Telegram

+Join our [telegram group](https://t.me/whatisonchain) (search whatisonchain)

+## Bug report

+You can report bugs at [github issues](https://github.com/whatisonchain/whatisonchain/issues).

+## Feedback and Suggestion

 I've created a [feedback form](https://forms.gle/3oiboPZJ7ff6R7oX6) for feedback and suggestions.

 # Technical

-This project is open source on github, using a technology called [JAM stack](https://jamstack.org/), and for certain API that required API keys, we are using Firebase cloud functions (e.g. API call to etherscan).
+This project is open source on [github](https://github.com/whatisonchain/whatisonchain), using a technology called [JAM stack](https://jamstack.org/), and for certain API that required API keys, we are using Firebase cloud functions (e.g. API call to etherscan).

 Here's are a few library that we are using: